romanrosh/airbnb-web-scaper/README.md

 Requires the chromedriver file , can be downloaded at : http://chromedriver.chromium.org/downloads should be put in the same directory as the scraper to avoid unnecessary config

+Hotels API connects to hotellookapi and retrieves hotel data, for comparing with AirBnb scraper or any other use.
+The data is connected separately, the aim is to offer all the options for sleeping arrangements in once database.